gadams999/f1-22-can-telemetry/README.md

 Convert EA Sports F1 2022 telemetry to CAN formatted messages.

 Objective is to take in telemetry, convert to CAN data, then define a VSS and present as unicast and broadcast to local services.

+## To launch

+1. Clone repo
+1. From CDK, deploy stack (see README.md)